robcah/PythonDataScienceHandbook/README.md

 The code in the book was tested with Python 3.5, though most (but not all) will also work correctly with Python 2.7 and other older Python versions.

-The packages I used to run the code in the book are listed in [requirements.txt](requirements.txt) (Note that some of these exact version numbers may not be available on your platform: you may have to tweak them for your own use).
+The packages I used to run the code in the book are listed in [requirements_Py37.txt](requirements_Py37.txt) (Note that some of these exact version numbers may not be available on your platform: you may have to tweak them for your own use).
 To install the requirements using [conda](http://conda.pydata.org), run the following at the command-line:

 ```
-$ conda install --file requirements.txt
+$ conda install --file requirements_Py37.txt
 ```

-To create a stand-alone environment named ``PDSH`` with Python 3.5 and all the required package versions, run the following:
+To create a stand-alone environment named ``PDSH`` with Python 3.7 and all the required package versions, run the following:

 ```
-$ conda create -n PDSH python=3.5 --file requirements.txt
+$ conda create -n PDSH python=3.7 --file requirements_Py37.txt
 ```

 You can read more about using conda environments in the [Managing Environments](http://conda.pydata.org/docs/using/envs.html) section of the conda documentation.